 I could also blog about my son Nick and his blood pressure problems (thankfully much improved; he’s on long-term medication); and my mom’s blood pressure health which is good but needs watching.
 Or I could blog about Randy’s dad’s serious heart condition (which ultimately took his life while asleep in 2005).
 But instead I’m going to end with saying to my readers (including my husband of course!), “I love you with all my writing heart.
-Please take great care of yourself!”
+Please take great care of your systems and yourself!”

 Eating Tip of the Day: Pistachios are Heart Healthy.

 Let me know what I might do to help with educating your client; or better yet, let me educate others about your client by writing his or her story!